 - August is a great month when prairie flowers are in full bloom.
 Consider a car caravan or a bus field trip to several homes that have been successfully landscaped with native species.
 The program chair should visit these locations first to make sure each site is appropriate, scout the route, and plan time for each creative homeowner to speak with the group.
 A knowledgeable group leader is helpful.
 Avoid locations that have too many exotics mixed in with the native species.
 Any exotics should be pointed out to participants.

-- September is for another field trip, or have a “Share the Plants In My Paths Day” when we are “too successful” with our plants.
+- September is for another field trip, or have a “Share the Plants In My Yard Day” when we are “too successful” with our plants.
 Other possibilities are aster and goldenrod (Asteraceae family) digs on lots that are scheduled for sale or development.
 These species are easily transplanted throughout the season.
-Encourage members to bring extra plants to meetings to give to other members, especially new members.
 The best way to learn plant identification is to grow them!
 NOTE: You must have written permission to dig on all private property.
 Refer to the Chapter Guidebook for more information.

 - October is a good time for seed and plant collection, another opportunity to see landscape projects, or just to learn plant identification.
 Places to gather could be public sites such as schools, nature centers, or yard projects that are well established (with permission as above).
 This is a good time to provide information to new members about storage and propagation of the seeds they collect.